-Anne Z. Cockerham is Course Coordinator of NM702 Midwifery Care During Pregnancy.
+Anne Z. Cockerham is Course Coordinator of NM702 Care During Normal Pregnancy.
 She has served on the faculty at FNU since May 2009.

 She is certified as both a nurse-midwife and a women’s health nurse practitioner.
 Her clinical midwifery experience includes full-scope care in a private, midwifery-owned practice and a military setting; outpatient-only care in a number of collaborative practices; and care of underserved women in a community free clinic.
 She is the recipient of multiple teaching awards.
 Dr. Cockerham earned the Certified Nurse Educator credential from the National League for Nursing in 2014 and a certification in online teaching from the Online Learning Consortium in 2018.

 Dr. Cockerham earned a Bachelor of Science in Nursing from the University of Virginia in 1990, a Master of Science in Nursing from Case Western Reserve University in 2001, a certificate in nurse-midwifery from the Frontier School of Midwifery and Family Nursing in 2001, a certificate as a women’s health nurse practitioner from the Frontier School of Midwifery and Family Nursing in 2003, and PhD in Nursing from the University of Virginia in 2008.

 She lives in North Carolina with her husband, Gray.
 They are parents of two adult sons, grandparents of two boys, and pet parents of a houseful of dogs and cats.